Ab initio study of time-dependent dynamics in strong-field triple ionization

-For the 2-cycle pulse used in calculations the shape and maximal amplitude (for a given $F_0$) depend on the carrier envelope phase (CEP) $\varphi$, see \eqref{pulse}.
+For short 2-cycle pulse used in calculations the shape and maximal amplitude (for a given $F_0$) depend on the carrier envelope phase (CEP) $\varphi$, see \eqref{pulse}.
 The effects on the yields are shown in Fig.~\ref{figphase}.
 One observes that CEP values for the most effective DI and TI are different.
 Moreover, the efficiency of different TI channels depends on CEP, e.g. the efficiency of $0-1-3$ and $0-2-3$ TI channels may be reversed (we here do not separate the $0-2-3$ process further for simplicity).
 Regardless of the CEP value the direct $0-3$ ionization channel is the least effective.
 On the other hand, the main feature, i.e., that $U$ (majority population) electrons ionize first, does not depend on details of the pulse.
-Similarly, in non-sequential processes, it is a "singlet" pair $UD$ which is more likely to be ejected than a $UU$ combination.
+Similarly, in non-sequential processes, it is a ``singlet'' pair $UD$ which is more likely to be ejected than a $UU$ combination.

 The present study paves the way towards a detailed analysis of dynamics of three active electron dynamics for Li as well as other noble gases and for longer pulses.
-While we have concentrated on the ionization yield and the dynamics of the process, the work is in progress concerning the high order harmonic generation and ion momenta distribution analysis.
+While we have concentrated on the ionization yield and the dynamics of the process, work is in progress concerning the high order harmonic generation and ion momenta distribution analysis.

 \acknowledgments The support of PL-Grid Infrastructure essential for obtaining the numerical results presented is acknowledged.
 We acknowledge support of the National Science Centre, Poland via project No.2016/20/W/ST4/00314 (DE, JPB and JZ).
+Support by EU FET-PRO QUIC is also acknowledged.

 [1]{} [1]{#1}